radiomix/jenkins-ami/README.md

 # jenkins-ami
-Use packer to bake an AMI to run the jenkins docker container
+We use packer to bake an AMI to run the Jenkins in a docker container or on the host.

+## Goal
++ Play with Jenkins
++ Backup Jenkins effectively
++ Convert the current Jenkins Installation from an Instance backed AMI into an EBS backed AMI

 ## Tools
-We install our tools:
+We install these tools:
  + lxc-docker
  + curl, wget
  + ssh, vi, git, mosh, lynx, unzip, sudo